GANmouflage: 3D Object Nondetection with Texture Fields: Learning Multi-View Camouflage

 \section{Learning Multi-View Camouflage}

 Our goal is to create a texture for an object that camouflages it from all of the viewpoints that it is likely to be observed from.
-Following the formulation of~\cite{owens2014camouflaging}, our input is a 3D object mesh $\mathcal{S}$ at a fixed location in a scene, a sample of photos $I_1, I_2, ..., I_N$ from distribution $\mathcal{V}$, and their camera parameters $\mathbf{K}_j,\mathbf{R}_j,\mathbf{t}_j$.
+Following the formulation of Owens et al.~\cite{owens2014camouflaging}, our input is a 3D object mesh $\mathcal{S}$ at a fixed location in a scene, a sample of photos $I_1, I_2, ..., I_N$ from distribution $\mathcal{V}$, and their camera parameters $\mathbf{K}_j,\mathbf{R}_j,\mathbf{t}_j$.
+We desire a solution that camouflages the object from $\mathcal{V}$, using this sample.
 We are also provided with a ground plane $\mathbf{g}$, which the object has been placed on.

+Also following~\cite{owens2014camouflaging}, we consider the camouflage problem separately from the {\em display} problem of creating a real-world object.
+We assume that the object can be assigned arbitrary textures, and that there is only a single illumination condition.
+We note that shadows are independent of the object texture, and hence could be incorporated into this problem framework by inserting shadows into images (Sec.~\ref{sec:qualitative}).
+Moreover, changes in the amount of lighting are likely to affect the object and background in a consistent way, producing a similar camouflage.